 Acquisition in 2015

-Skillman & Hackett is a San Francisco-based design studio specializing in rapid prototyping, virtual reality, and future-facing technology.
-With a team boasting 20 years of development experience, the studio has worked across various hardware platforms, including Oculus and Leap Motion Controller.
-The company operates a virtual reality painting studio that allows users to create art in a three-dimensional space while wearing a virtual reality headset.
-In addition to this immersive painting experience, Skillman & Hackett also develops art applications, positioning itself at the intersection of technology and creative expression.
+Skillman & Hackett is a design studio based in San Francisco that specializes in rapid prototyping, virtual reality, and future-facing technology.
+With a team that boasts over 20 years of development experience across various hardware platforms, including Oculus, Kinect, and mobile devices, the company focuses on creating innovative solutions in the realm of virtual reality.
+One of its notable offerings is a virtual reality painting studio that allows users to create art in a three-dimensional space using a VR headset.
+In addition to this, Skillman & Hackett provides a range of art applications, further solidifying its commitment to advancing creative technology.

 Thrive Audio